EwoutBergsma/Digital-Signal-Processing-Lecture-1/README.md

 # Exercises
+Only work in `.py` files that are in the root of this repository.
+Ignore files in the `test` folder.

 1. Create a Numpy array that holds time data.
 Make it such that you have 100 timesteps (distributed linearly) ranging from 0 to 1 seconds.
 Store it in a variable.
     - Hint, you can use: numpy.arange() or numpy.linspace()